tgbugs/ontquery/docs/interlex_client.md

 # Project Details

-ScicrunchClient is meant to help outside curators add entities and annotations in an efficient process.
+InterLexClient is meant to help outside curators add entities and annotations in an efficient process.
-The python3 file to focus on is scicrunch_client.py with its class ScicrunchClient.

 ## Prerequisites